-Training activities within the TMAA involve maneuvers by various types of fixed, rotary-wing, and tiltrotor aircraft (collectively referred to as aircraft).
+Training activities within the GOA Study Area involve maneuvers by various types of fixed, rotary-wing, and tilt-rotor aircraft (collectively referred to as aircraft).
 Most aircraft noise would be concentrated around airbases and fixed ranges within the range complex, especially in the waters immediately surrounding aircraft carriers at sea during takeoff and landing.
 Other aircraft overflights include commercial air traffic in addition to U.S. Navy aircraft.
 Fishes may be exposed to noise from aircraft overflights.
-A detailed description of the acoustic characteristics and typical sound levels of aircraft overflights are in Section 3.0.4 (Stressors-Based Analysis).
-Proposed training activities would be almost identical to what is currently conducted (see Table 2.6-1 for details) and would be operated within the same location as analyzed under the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS.
+A detailed description of the acoustic characteristics and typical sound levels of aircraft noise is in Section 3.0.4.1 (Acoustic Sources).
+Proposed training activities would be almost identical to what is currently conducted under the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
+In addition to the TMAA, the area in which activities involving aircraft maneuvers could occur has expanded since the 2011 GOA Final EIS/OEIS and 2016 GOA Final EIS/OEIS to include the WMA.